ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 | Type | The type of subnet: primary or portable. |
 | Description | The description of the subnet. |
 {: caption="Table 11.
 Network interface - Subnet details" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the subnet properties.
-The column headers indentify the description of the properties.
-To find the explanation of a subnet property, navigate to the row, and find the information that you need in the description column."}
+The column headers identify the description of the properties.
+To find the explanation of a subnet property, go to that row and find the information that you need in the description column."}
 {: #vlan-table1}
 {: tab-title="Subnet details"}
 {: tab-group="Network interface VLAN details"}